Cyd Notter

 The answer to weight maintenance and health is simple, achievable and proven by mounds of unbiased research.
 It’s not a typical diet of restriction, nor is it a diet that requires super human efforts to refrain from eating.
 It isn’t a short-term fast or cleanse and there aren’t any magical supplements or powders you’ll need to purchase.
 Nor is it a diet book with various phases of eating patterns to be implemented until you reach a maintenance level.
 It does not rely on calorie counting or willpower.

 Remember, complex carbs don’t make us fat – FAT makes us fat.
-It’s the REFINED carbs filled with fats that we need to ditch, as well as the high fat meats and fish, dairy products, fried foods, and anything made with added oils, butter, creams and other fats.
+It’s the REFINED carbs filled with refined fats, refined grains, and sugars that we need to ditch, as well as the high fat meats and fish, dairy products, fried foods, high-fat dressings, bakery goods, and anything else made with added oils and butters.
 We are simply not designed to eat such a diet.
 And eating smaller portions of such foods is not the answer.

-If you’re looking to regain your health and lose weight for good – without dieting – The “Plan A” Diet should be your go-to plan for life.
-You’ve got this!
+If you're looking to regain your health and lose weight for good - without dieting - The "Plan A" Diet should be your go-to plan for life.
+I know you're capable of it!

 Book Cover